Money Where His Mouth Is

 So what's my ideal Galapagos kit these days?

 • Two full frame Nikon bodies.
 This tends to change with whatever is the latest and greatest at the time of my trip.
-These days, that’s a Z8 and a Z7 II.
+These days, that’s a pair of Z8 bodies.

 • Something compact.
-For several trips this has been a Sony RX-100 (whatever was the current model).
+For several trips this was a Sony RX-100 (whatever was the current model).
 These days, I just use my underwater camera (see next).

 • Olympus Tough TG-6.
 This compact camera has raw support, and works great for snorkeling.